Some things about me

 Homesick for New York, I wrote my first story—about a girl who finds an injured pigeon on the street in Brooklyn.
 Then I wrote a D.C. travel guide for kids.
-Researching the monuments 🏛️, museums and parks made me love this city, too.
+Researching the monuments 🏛️, museums and parks made me love D.C. too.

 I have three young adult kids who’ve filled my office with stunning, hand-drawn cards, taught me to take a solid selfie 📸 and introduced me to the best jazz clubs 🎺in NYC.

 Miso and Boots, the feline family pets, 🐈🐈⬛,were rescued from a box by a dumpster.
 At first they had fleas, but now their fur is soft and silky.
 They tease stink bugs, knock over plants and chase dots of light reflected off my watch.
-Cookie 🐶, a Pom-mix rescue from Indonesia whom the cats hate, is a regular visitor.
+Joining them in the house is Zuki, the sweetest bearded dragon🦎, whose favorite food is dandelion flowers and who keeps busy burrowing under computer paper or watching squirrels out the window.
+When Cookie 🐶, a Pom-mix rescue comes to visit, she loves to taunt the cats.

 Not exactly a pet, but I also have compost worms 🐛 housed in a “Worm Pagoda.”
 They eat leftover veggie peel and eggshells which make rich soil (via their 💩) which gets dumped on my garden plants.
 My worms are the secret to my green thumb.

 In 2020 I graduated with an MFA in Writing for Kids and Young Adults from Vermont College of Fine Arts 💚.
-It was a rewarding experience, and I made some wonderful new writer friends.
+It was a rewarding experience and I made lots of new friends.

-I work as a substitute teacher in Montgomery County, MD. 📝 My primary area of focus is ESOL and Special Education students, though with the teacher shortage I help out in all K-12 classrooms.
+I work as a substitute teacher in Montgomery County, MD. 📝 My primary area of focus is ELL and Special Education students, though I help out in all K-12 classrooms.
 Subbing is hard, but I love it.
-In the evenings, I tutor Japanese students in English and American students in Japanese 🇯🇵
+In the evenings, I tutor Japanese students in English. 🇯🇵